yifanwww/template-electron-react/docs/modify-project-configurations.md

 **Note**: react-scripts doesn't allow us to add path aliases in tsconfig, and it will generate a new configuration to replace the current one if we have added some path aliases.
 But using `extends` to extends this tsconfig won't over limit.

-## webpack.base.config.js
+## webpack.base.config.ts

 This configuration is the common part of the configurations in electron main process webpack and electron renderer process webpack.

 It contains some function and data copied from react-scripts, and customizes some path, path aliases, compiling mode and eslint rule configuration path.

-## webpack.main.config.js
+## webpack.main.config.ts

 This configuration is used for webpacking electron main process, configing some settings, such as target, mode, entry, output and etc.

-**Note**: electron-builder limits the output file, it's not sure that setting the output file to 'electron.js' has some bad influences on packing this application or not.
+**Note**: electron-builder limits the output file, it's not sure that setting the output file to 'electron.ts' has some bad influences on packing this application or not.

-## webpack.renderer.config.js
+## webpack.renderer.config.ts

 This configuration is used for webpacking electron renderer process.

 We will use react-app-rewired to use this configuration to change some default behaviors of react-scripts, such as changing some default paths and adding path aliases.

-## Some Existing Problems

-How to totally control eslint in webpack is still unknown, to some extent we only just close the eslint checking, to avoid some errors when checking some three-part packages which should not be token place.